thoughtspot/tmlblock-jira-issue/README.md

  # Artifacts

 - [**Jira Issue Management TML Blocks.zip**](https://github.com/thoughtspot/tmlblock-jira-issue/blob/main/Jira%20Issue%20Management%20TML%20Blocks.zip): These tml files contains templates for tables, worksheets, answers, and liveboards for the Jira SpotApp
--[**Jira Issue Management_schema.csv**](https://github.com/thoughtspot/tmlblock-jira-issue/blob/main/Jira%20Issue%20Management_schema.csv): The following table describes the schema for the Redshift Performance and Consumption SpotApp.
-TML template files for the SpotApp.
+- [**Jira Issue Management_schema.csv**](https://github.com/thoughtspot/tmlblock-jira-issue/blob/main/Jira%20Issue%20Management_schema.csv): The following table describes the schema
-Update ThoughtSpot_DBScript.sql: The following SQL commands help standardize data types and column names.
+- [ThoughtSpot DBScript.sql](https://github.com/thoughtspot/tmlblock-jira-issue/blob/main/ThoughtSpot_DBScript.sql): Access required sql here

+# Prerequisites for Deploying the Jira Issue Management SpotApp

+Before you can deploy the Jira Issue Management SpotApp, you must complete the following prerequisites:

+## Review and Sync Data

+- **Review Required Data**: Examine the required tables and columns for the SpotApp.
-- **Ensure Column Compatibility**: Verify that your columns match the required column type listed in the schema for your SpotApp.
+- **Ensure Column Compatibility**: Ensure that your columns match the required column type listed in the schema for your SpotApp.
 - **Sync Data**: Synchronize all tables and columns from Jira to your cloud data warehouse.
-While it's possible to sync only the required tables and columns, ThoughtSpot recommends syncing all tables and columns from Jira to ensure comprehensive data availability.
+While only specific tables and columns may be required, ThoughtSpot recommends syncing all tables and columns from Jira to ensure comprehensive data availability.
 The columns can be Jira’s out-of-the-box columns, or any custom columns you are using.

-If you are using an ETL/ELT tool or working with another team in your organization to move data, it's advisable to sync all columns from the tables listed in the SpotApp.
+- **ETL/ELT and Team Collaboration**: If you are using an ETL/ELT tool or working with another team in your organization, sync all columns from the tables listed in the SpotApp.

-## Access and Permissions
+## Credentials and Permissions

+- **Obtain Credentials**: Obtain the necessary credentials and SYSADMIN privileges to connect to your cloud data warehouse.
+Ensure the data warehouse contains the data ThoughtSpot will use to create Answers, Liveboards, and Worksheets.
+Refer to the connection reference for your cloud data warehouse for information about required credentials.
 - **Unique Connection Name**: Ensure that the connection name for each new SpotApp is unique.
 - **Administrator Access to Jira**: Maintain administrator access to manage Jira resources.

 ## Access to Jira Tables

-Ensure access to the following Jira tables in your cloud data warehouse.
-For more details, refer to the Jira Issue Management SpotApp schema:
+Ensure access to the following Jira tables in your cloud data warehouse for more details, refer to the Jira Issue Management SpotApp schema:

 - `JIRA_ISSUES`
 - `ISSUE`